 Before the WNBA was scheduled to start, Las Vegas Aces guard Kelsey Plum announced that she tore her Achilles on June 11th.

 “Where do I start….I tore my achillies tendon couple days ago.
 So many people that love and support me and will stand by me through this, I’m grateful.
 I’ll be back, better than ever.
 Just wait on it,” she tweeted.

 “All of Las Vegas is in Kelsey’s corner, and pulling for a quick recovery,” Aces general manager Dan Padover said in a statement.
 “We know that she will attack her rehabilitation with the same intensity with which she attacks the court.”

 Recently, Durant, Plum, and Stewart filmed an episode of Stewie’s World Podcast, and the trio discussed quarantine and updates on their recovery process.
 In addition, Plum was asked how the beginning of the rehab process was going.

 “Yeah, it is going great, I am about ten weeks out.
 So, I got the boot off, I’m walking and BFR is kicking my a**, but it’s going good,” said Plum.
 “I feel super blessed, especially in quarantine to be able to do PT [Physical Therapy], and being able to lift and train still, so I’m doing good.”

 Durant was also asked how he was doing and how’s his leg.

-“I’m getting better I’m at the stage where I’m starting to play a little pick now.
+“I’m getting better.
+I’m at the stage where I’m starting to play a little pick now.
 SO, moving up and down the court a little bit, said Durant.
 “I’m getting started to move up and down the court a bit.
-I;’m getting stared each and every day.
+I’m getting started every day.
 You know that calf muscle is that last stage.
-I am building that up every day.”
+So, I am building that up every day.”